Top technology at new Sparta SWEF keeps commercial truck traffic moving safely

 While the rule is slower traffic drive right, there are cases where traveling slower than the speed limit in the left lane is okay.
 If a driver sees something in the lane ahead—a tire or other debris—they may need to change lanes to avoid hitting the object.

 “The driver may see there is something up ahead in their lane and move to the left lane, but once they come closer realize it wasn’t a real hazard after all,” says Tweedy.
-“This might slow left lane traffic temporarily, but it’s better to do this than staying in that lane and making a quick judgement when they get up to that item.”
+“This might slow left lane traffic temporarily, but it’s better to do this than staying in that lane and making a quick judgment when they get up to that item.”

 A slower driver may also be in the left lane because an emergency vehicle is up ahead on the right shoulder, and the “Move Over Law” says drivers must provide a safety zone for stopped law enforcement, emergency and maintenance vehicles.